Bryanthai/maze-solver/README.md

 # maze-solver
-A maze solver made in python
+A simple maze solver made in python